You are $75 away from free shipping

 If you find yourself feeling impatient waiting for your dye job to grow out, consider taking a short haircut for a spin to help speed up the process.
-Think about it: The shorter your mane, the less growing out you’ll have to do.
-The good news is, there are plenty of stylish short hairstyles to choose from, ranging from super-cropped pixies to chin-length bobs.
-Need more haircut inspiration?
-Check out our article, Short Hairstyles That Will Inspire You to Cut Your Hair This Winter.
+Think about it: the shorter your mane, the less growing out you’ll have to do.
+The good news is, there are plenty of stylish short hairstyles to choose from, ranging from chic buzz cuts to chin-length bobs.